 Verdict: Which B2B Sales Intelligence Platform Wins?

-For individual sales reps doing prospecting, supplement your primary platform with Apollo or LinkedIn Sales Navigator for finding and reaching individuals.
+For individual reps doing high-volume prospecting or LinkedIn-first outreach, Apollo and LinkedIn Sales Navigator remain useful supplements for finding and messaging individuals fast.

-The key to sales intelligence success is adoption.
+The key to sales intelligence success, regardless of which platform you choose, is adoption.
 Pick a platform that your team will actually use, integrate it into your sales workflow, and provide training so reps understand how to leverage it.

 Sales Intelligence Adoption and Change Management